Aleks0010V/pyastra/README.md

 # pyastra

 ### This is a fork of https://github.com/VargMon/pyastra/tree/master/Pyastra
 ### Project was dead scince 2006 till now.
-I want to completely refresh it.
+I want to try to refresh it.

 #### ToDo:
 0) Uderstand the code